GE Hitachi advances new nuclear design

 GE Hitachi said the submission marks a milestone in the company's effort to move forward with the 1,520-megawatt design which two U.S. utilities have selected to use for two new nuclear plants, some of the first reactors proposed after a three-decade lapse in U.S. nuclear expansion.

-Two other U.S. utilities dropped the ESBWR design fearing that the time needed to obtain NRC certification would slow their efforts to pursue construction of new reactors.
+Two other U.S. utilities dropped the ESBWR design fearing that the time needed to obtain NRC certification as the NRC seeks input on new designs could slow their efforts to pursue construction of new reactors.

-GE Hitachi, a venture of General Electric Co and Hitachi Ltd, said that the ESBWR design's advanced safety features and cost-saving advantages "are key in delivering the next generation of nuclear reactors worldwide."
+GE Hitachi, a venture of General Electric Co and Hitachi Ltd, said that the ESBWR design's advanced safety features and cost-saving advantages "are key in delivering the next generation of nuclear reactors worldwide, with ESBWRs in India illustrating that reach."

 Nuclear reactors generate about 20 percent of U.S. electricity and proponents say nuclear power is attractive because it emits none of the heat-trapping carbon dioxide that comes from power plants that burn coal and natural gas.